-- MATH 104 Contemporary Mathematics Credits: 3 - MATH 105 Technical Mathematics Credits: 3 - MATH 108 Statistics Credits: 3 - PHYS 107 Introductory Meteorology Credits: 4 - BIOS 108 Introduction to Environmental Sustainability Credits: 4

-Sussex has embraced a practice of directed self-choice whereby students are encouraged, through guided conversations with an advisor, to best determine their readiness for this course.
+- MATH 104 Contemporary Mathematics Credits: 3 - MATH 108 Statistics Credits: 3 - PHYS 107 Introductory Meteorology Credits: 4 - BIOS 108 Introduction to Environmental Sustainability Credits: 4 advisor, to best determine their readiness for this course.
 Students should be aware that Developmental Studies exist and are available to help strengthen skills and encourage success.
 Pursuing testing and/or developmental courses is entirely up to the student.
 Further, testing, though providing a valuable reference point for reflection, does not create for the student an obligation to follow Accuplacer recommendations.